solidi/learning-notes/books/facts-and-fallacies-of-software-engineering.md

 39. Postdelivery reviews (some call them "retrospectives") are important and seldom performed.
 40. Reviews are both technical and sociological, and both factors must be accommodated.

+### Maintenance
+41. Maintenance typically consumes 40 to 80 percent of software costs.
+It is probably the most important life cycle phase of software.
+42. Enhancements represent roughly 60 percent of maintenance costs.
+43. Maintenance is a solution, not a problem.
+44. Understanding the existing product is the most difficult task of maintenance.
+45. Better methods lead to more maintenance, not less.

+### Quality
+46. Quality is a collection of attributes.
+47. Quality is not user satisfaction, meeting requirements, achieving cost and schedule, or reliability.

+### Reliability
+48. There are errors that most programmers tend to make.
+49. Errors tend to cluster.
+50. There is no single best approach to software error removal.
+51. Residual errors will always persist.
+The goal should be to minimize or eliminate serve errors.

+### Efficiency
+52. Efficiency stems more from good design than good coding.
+53. High-order language code can be about 90 percent as efficient as comparable assembler code.
+54. There are tradeoffs between size and time optimization.

+### Research
+55. Many researches advocate rather than investigate.